 - Finish decorating containers and mixed borders with annuals and tropicals.
-The cooler weather of May have pushed back the planting of tender plants to late May and early June.
+The cooler weather of May has pushed back the planting of some tender plants to late May.
 Do not be bashful about using larger and bolder plants such as Banana (Musa), Canna, Elephant Ears (Alocasia or Colocasia) or even some of the larger Bromeliads such as Aechmea 'Harvey's Pride' as pictured at right.
-The bolder foliage adds a wonderful textural impact as well as foliage color. - Fertilize annuals with a liquid feed once per week through June to give them a good start.
+The bolder foliage adds a wonderful textural impact as well as foliage color. - Fertilize annuals with a liquid feed once per week through June to give them a good initial boost.
 If you used slow-release granular fertilizer in your containers, use a 50% dilute solution of the liquid feed in addition to the granular feed.
 During hot periods, containers may need to be watered twice per day, especially if they are in the sun and the pots are smaller than 12".

 - If you have deer, apply a deer spray weekly or after a heavy rain.
 It is best to rotate to a different type of spray from one week to the next for best effects.
-Generally, use two to three different types of sprays in your rotation. - Deadhead May blooming German Iris to reduce the occurrence of the Iris borer as pictured above right.
+Generally, rotate between two to three different types of sprays. - Deadhead May blooming German Iris to reduce the occurrence of the Iris borer as pictured above right.
 Cut the flower stalks as close to the rhizome as possible.
-Study the blooms of your Bearded, Siberian or Japanese Iris; if the blooms are few and the foliage is limp or overly dense, the plant either needs division or to be moved to a sunnier location.
-If it needs division, August is the best time to divide.

-• Weed!
-The rain and cool weather from May have created abundant growth and many spring blooming weeds are about to go to seed.
+- Study the blooms of your Bearded, Siberian or Japanese Iris; if the blooms are few and the foliage is limp or overly dense, the plant either needs division or to be moved to a sunnier location.
+If it needs division, August is the best time to divide. - Weed!
+The rain and cool weather from May have created abundant growth and - weed: The fail and coor we many spring blooming weeds are about to go to seed.
 Remember, weed seeds last an average of 7 years!
 Also, do not be afraid or feel bad about removing seedlings of more aggressive perennials.
-Brunnera macrophylla (pictured a right) is a beautiful spring blooming plant, but can certainly monopolize a garden with seedlings after a few years!
+Brunnera macrophylla (pictured at right) is a beautiful spring blooming plant, but can certainly monopolize a garden with seedlings after a few years! - Deadhead hybrid Peonies as they finish blooming.
+However, do not deadhead the Woodland Peonies (Paeonia japonica or Paeonia obovata as seen at right in September) since the seed pods are highly ornamental as they split open.
+As a bonus, they lightly self-sow!

-- Lightly fertilize repeat blooming daylilies and Roses at the end of the month for a good August and September bloom. - Resist the urge to remove the yellowing foliage of Daffodils and other bulbs until - it has totally turned brown.
-The foliage is producing the carbohydrates and storing them in the 'bulbs' to ensure a good floral display for next year. - As mentioned in previous months, if your Daffodils failed to bloom well this year, dig them up, divide and replant so the bulbs are 6" deep.
-If they were planted too shallow, they produce offsets that are too small to produce flower buds.

-• Plant native plants like the Spigelia marilandica (Indian Pink) pictured at the end!

-Native plants help feed our butterflies, moths, native bees and caterpillars.
+- Lightly fertilize repeat blooming daylilies and Roses at the end of the month for a good August and September bloom. - As mentioned in previous months, if your Daffodils failed to bloom well this year, - dig them up, divide and replant so the bulbs are 6" deep.
+If they were planted too shallow, they produce offsets that are too small to produce flowers. - Plant native plants like the Spigelia marilandica (Indian Pink) as seen in the closing image!
+Native plants help feed our butterflies, moths, native bees and caterpillars - and they are gorgeous too!
 We need our insects to thrive so that we can too!